Fil8/GuFo/docs/science/NeutralHydrogen.rst

 .. toctree::
    :maxdepth: 2

-The hyperfine spin rotation of the neutral hydrogen has a characteristic wavelength of 21-cm (????
-Hz).
-Hence its emission and absorption phenomena in nearby galaxies that can be studied at radio-wavelenghts in the L-band.
-Here, we illustrate the typical astronomical calculations concerning neutral hydrogen emission and absorption studies, i.e. flux detection limits, column densities, masses.
+The hyperfine spin rotation of the neutral hydrogen (HI) has a characteristic wavelength of 21-cm (????
+Hz), which is detectable in nearby galaxies in emission and absorption in the L-band.
+Here, we illustrate some useful HI calculations, i.e. flux detection limits, column densities, masses.
 We show how these calculations can be performed within _GaNGIaLF.

 ###########
 HI emission